 By no means do you need to memorize this list before you hit your mat for the first time.
 But it’ll be helpful to familiarize yourself with the terminology we use regularly.
 The first six below, in particular, are ones you’ll hear in almost every class.
 They’ll also appear on the class timelines that accompany all the videos in our studio library.
 So, bookmark this page and come back to it as often as you need for a refresher.

-The 6 most common terms you’ll hear in a TPM class
+The 6 most common terms you’ll hear in a Threes class

 Chain expansion: generating tension through expansion to create both stability and movement efficiency by distributing weight (or load) throughout the whole body.
 Think about a shower curtain tension rod.
 Its ability to reach in both directions is what makes it strong enough to hold up a shower curtain.